ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 The :class:`Checkpoint <ray.train.Checkpoint>` is a lightweight interface provided by Ray Train that represents a *directory* that exists at some ``(filesystem, path)``.

-For example, a checkpoint living in cloud storage would be represented by ``Checkpoint(filesystem=S3FileSystem, path="my-bucket/my-checkpoint")``.
+For example, a checkpoint in cloud storage would be represented by ``Checkpoint(filesystem=S3FileSystem, path="my-bucket/my-checkpoint")``.
 A locally available checkpoint would be represented by ``Checkpoint(filesystem=LocalFileSystem, path="/tmp/my-checkpoint")``.